Broadband Active Antenna

 Cross Country Wireless have released a Broadband Active Antenna with a frequency range of 200 kHz to 1400 MHz.

-The latest version of the antenna uses a revised antenna element with multiple linear loading to give more gain at higher frequencies especially at 1090 MHz for ADS-B.
+The latest version of the antenna uses a revised antenna element with multiple linear loading to give more gain at higher frequencies especially at 1090 MHz for ADS-B. The new version 3 design uses a 16mm diameter fibre glass tube to reduce wind loading.

 Having the antenna amplifier directly connected to the antenna element enhances RF performance as the cable loss between the antenna and receiver doesn't add directly to the overall noise figure at VHF and UHF frequencies.
 At LF and HF frequencies the antenna acts as an electric field antenna.
 The antenna can be connected to the base unit with any 50 ohm coaxial cable.